chatwoot/docs/docs/user-guide/conversation-workflow.md

 ### Assign Labels

-Click on the drop-box below Conversation Labels and select the category to which this conversation belongs.
+Click on Add Labels below Conversation Labels and select the category to which this conversation belongs.

 <div align="center">